 St. John real estate is some of the most expensive in Indiana, although St. John house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, St. John is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, St. John isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in St. John are a mix of both white- and blue-collar jobs.
 Overall, St. John is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in St. John who work in management occupations (13.33%), office and administrative support (13.23%), and healthcare (9.84%).

 Also of interest is that St. John has more people living here who work in computers and math than 95% of the places in the US.